lk16/gdax/README.md

 ## Summary

 Go client library for [GDAX](https://www.gdax.com) restful endpoints and websocket feed.
 A heavily modified fork [github.com/preichenberger/go-gdax](//github.com/preichenberger/go-gdax) so that we could:
+* use shopspring decimals for currenty amounts, since floats will occasionally be too precise
+* use uuid.UUID for all possible fields
+* add missing fields and optional query parameters
 * support rate limiting
 * support public-endpoint-only clients
-* use shopspring decimals, since floats will occasionally not work
 * adhere to go coding hygenic standards

 ## Installation